Book Prizes and Awards

 • Applicants must provide access to an electronic version of their book for up to 5 reviewers

-Apply Here
+Apply Now

 Alison Piepmeier Book Prize

-NWSA offers an annual $1,000 Alison Piepmeier book award for a groundbreaking monograph in women, gender, and sexuality studies that makes significant contributions to feminist disability studies scholarship thanks to a gift from Susan Shaw, Patti Duncan, Jane Nichols, Kryn Freehling-Burton, and Nancy Barbour.
+NWSA offers an annual $1,000 Alison Piepmeier book award for a groundbreaking monograph in Women, Gender, and Sexuality studies that makes significant contributions to feminist disability studies scholarship thanks to a gift from Susan Shaw, Patti Duncan, Jane Nichols, Kryn Freehling-Burton, and Nancy Barbour.
 The donation comes from the contributor budget from a four-volume reference collection, Women's Lives Around the World: A Global Encyclopedia (ABC-CLIO, 2018).
-This prize honors Alison Piepmeier, an active member and leader of NWSA whose scholarship examined the intersection of feminist and disability studies, with a particular emphasis on reproductive decisions and disabilities and parenting and disabilities.

 Application Guidelines

-• Books considered must have a first date of US publication between May 1, 2023 and April 30, 2024
+• Books considered must have a first date of US publication between May 1, 2024 and April 30, 2025

-• Presses cannot submit
+• Presses cannot submit on behalf of their authors

 • Anthologies will not be considered